-Chobe National Park is located in the far North-Eastern corner of Botswana and gets a steady supply of water from its namesake, the Chobe River.
+Chobe National Park is the far North-Eastern corner of Botswana and gets a steady supply of water from its namesake, the Chobe River.
 The park itself covers a vast expanse of 11 700 square kilometers; most of it impenetrably thick thorn bush and sand.
-Chobe has a very diverse display of habitats, ranging from floodplains, magnificent baobab trees, woodlands, savanna and ravines.
+Chobe has a very diverse display of habitats, ranging from floodplains, magnificent baobab trees, woodlands, savanna, and ravines.

 Within Chobe, there are only two areas with a modest selection of safari lodges; the main Chobe region to the north, and Savuti Marsh to the west with its mysterious appearing, then disappearing Savuti Channel.